mblockelet/opentezos/docs/deploy-a-node/installation.md

 authors: Maxime Sallerin and Thomas Zoughebi
 ---

-In this chapter, we will see how to install Tezos from the source with Unbuntu and macOS.
+In this chapter, we will see how to install Tezos from the source with Ubuntu and macOS.

+## Ubuntu

-## Build from source (Ubuntu)
+### Build from sources

-### Fisrt install the libraries that Tezos is dependent on
+#### Install the libraries that Tezos is dependent on

 ```shell
 sudo apt update && sudo apt install -y rsync git m4 build-essential patch unzip bubblewrap wget pkg-config libgmp-dev libev-dev libhidapi-dev